On non-counital Frobenius algebras: Introduction

 \subsection{Further directions}

 Our two results above, Theorems~\ref{thm:main-intro} and~\ref{thm:main-weak-intro}, prompt the following conjecture, progress of which is illustrated in Diagram~1 below.

 \begin{conjecture} Self-injective algebras are non-counital Frobenius.
-In particular, any class of self-injective algebras admits a comultiplication map $\Delta$ yielding a non-counital Frobenius structure, and $\Delta$ is counital precisely for the Frobenius members of the class. \end{conjecture}
+In particular, given a class of self-injective algebras, there exists a nonzero comultiplication map $\Delta$ for the members of the class yielding non-counital Frobenius structures, such that $\Delta$ is counital precisely when a member is Frobenius. \end{conjecture}

+The conjecture is likely to hold because the techniques used to resolve the conjecture for the NSY algebras could be close to its resolution in the general case.
+Indeed, the bound quiver algebras $B_{n,\ell}$ form a prototypical class of basic self-injective algebras $B$.

-In fact, the conclusion of Conjecture~\ref{main-conj} has been achieved for another generalization of self-injective algebras: gendo-Frobenius algebras, introduced recently by Yırtıci.
+In fact, the conclusion of Conjecture~\ref{main-conj} has been achieved for another generalization of Frobenius algebras: gendo-Frobenius algebras, introduced recently by Yırtıci.
 See \cite[Theorem~4.3]{Yir}.
 Here, an algebra is said to be {\it Morita} if it is isomorphic to the endomorphism algebra of a finite-dimensional, faithful (right) module $M$ over a self-injective algebra $B$ \cite{KerYam}.
 Further, an algebra is called {\it gendo-Frobenius} if it is Morita under the conditions that $B$ is Frobenius and that $M \cong M_{\nu_B}$ as right $B$-modules, where $\nu_B$ is the {\it Nakayama automorphism} of $B$.
 With this observation, we end with a few directions for further research.

 \begin{question} Does the conclusion of Conjecture~\ref{main-conj} hold for Morita algebras? \end{question}

 \begin{question} What are the intersections between the classes of algebras above for which Conjecture~\ref{main-conj} holds?
 For instance, what are examples of {\it NSY weak Hopf algebras}? \end{question}